pukpukpuk/WaystoneMason/README.md

 To create a navmesh, you only need to specify the agent collider radius.
 Note that **the radius cannot be changed after the object is created**.
+In addition to the radius, you can optionally specify a matrix for converting screen coordinates to world coordinates.
+Currently, only distance calculations depend on this.
 ```cs
 var agentRadius = 0.25f;
 var navMesh = new NavMesh(agentRadius);